 Marriage is a partnership, and both parties need to be involved in the finances.
 Even if one takes charge because they’re particularly savvy, they need to keep their partner in the loop, and their partner in turn must do their best to attain a rudimentary understanding of their partnership’s financial situation.
 As you work on your plans together, you’ll increasingly recognize the power of being aligned on your goals.

 Maclynn International is a boutique, multi-award-winning introductions agency with offices in New York, California, and London.
 We’re world-renowned for bringing together highly compatible singles, and our matchmakers are relationship experts in their own right.
-Get in touch today, and discover our vast network of attractive, eligible singles, all of whom are ready and waiting to meet someone truly special.
+Get in touch today, and discover our date coaching and relationship counseling services.